whawker/react-jsx-highcharts/packages/react-jsx-highstock/README.md

 For example, if the `data` prop were to change on a `<Series />` component, React JSX Highcharts can follow Highcharts best practices and use the `setData` method rather than the more expensive `update`.

-React JSX Highcharts also enables you to write your _own_ Highcharts components, via it's powerful higher order components.
+React JSX Highcharts also enables you to write your _own_ Highcharts components, via its exposed hooks.

 ## Installation